Golf, my friends, is all about precision and accuracy—it’s not just about whacking that ball with style!

 The 1000mAh Li-ion battery supports up to 5000 measurements on a single charge via its Type-C charging port.

-Although we missed the convenience of cart attachment due to a lack of magnet, the overall performance of the Fyobyye Slope Laser Golf Rangefinder more than made up for it.
+Although we missed the convenience of cart attachment due to a lack of a magnet, the overall performance of the Fyobyye Slope Laser Golf Rangefinder more than made up for it.

 We truly believe it’s an excellent investment for any golfer looking to get the edge.